StanEffy/wolt-21/README.md

 Here you can see a task I've done just to try it.
 The stack is very simple: React + styled-components + native context to operate with some kind of state.
-Tests are made with react-testing-linrary which uses jest under the hood.
+Tests are made with react-testing-library which uses jest under the hood.

-## How to start?
+## How to start
 Clone the repo to your local machine and then use command

 **npm i**